-Bulgaria: Unfavorable privatization of power plants Maritsa Iztok, sale of energy resources17.
-August 2015. / SEE Energy News
+Bulgaria: Unfavorable privatization of power plants Maritsa Iztok, sale of energy resources, SEE Energy News

 The Maritsa Iztok complex was built in 1950s as an ambitious project of the socialist state.
 It remains the biggest power plant complex in South-Eastern Europe.
 It comprises of a mine, three thermal power plants, a briquette factory, as well as supporting factories and workshops for maintaining the mines and the plants.
 It was originally conceived as a closed circle of fossil extraction and production of thermal powered electricity and it produces about 1/3 of the electricity in the country.
 According to Green NGO Xaspel from Sofia, it also was the major source of air pollution in the country emitting sulphuric dioxide in the region of Stara Zagora.